Scientific Advisory Board

 Arpad Szallasi held several research positions both in academia (Karolinska Institute, Washington University, St. Louis, MO) and industry (Menarini Ricerche Sud, Pomezia, Italy) before pursuing a carrier in diagnostic pathology.
 He is a diplomate of the American Board of Pathology.
 He completed his residency training in Anatomical and Clinical Pathology at the Washington University School of Medicine, St. Louis, MO program (boarded in 2003), followed by a Fellowship in Hematopathology at the University of Pennsylvania (boarded in 2004).

-Arpad Szallasi is a past President for the New Jersey Association of Blood Bank Professional and a medical advisor to the American Red Cross.
+Arpad Szallasi is a past President for the New Jersey Association of Blood Bank Professional and a former medical advisor to the American Red Cross.